California probing Amazon worker treatment during pandemic, court says

 WASHINGTON, July 27 (Reuters) - California Attorney General Xavier Becerra has opened an investigation into steps that Amazon.com Inc AMZN.O has taken to protect its workers from the new coronavirus, according to a court filing on Monday.

+Amazon has argued in court papers that it has taken many steps to protect workers, including extensive cleaning and disinfecting of the San Francisco facility and equipment, including freezer suits, requiring masks and social distancing, among other steps.
+In a statement earlier this month, an Amazon official said he was unaware of any coronavirus cases at the facility.

+New York Attorney General Letitia James's office sent a letter to Amazon in April saying the gigantic e-retailer may have violated safety measures and labor practices amid the coronavirus pandemic.
+The letter came after Amazon terminated Christian Smalls, a critic of the company's warehouse conditions in the pandemic, for violating a paid quarantine.

-(Reporting by Diane Bartz in Washington; Additional reporting by Paresh Dave in Oakland, Calif.; editing by Jonathan Oatis)
+(Reporting by Diane Bartz in Washington; Additional reporting by Paresh Dave in Oakland, Calif.; editing by Jonathan Oatis and Tom Brown)

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))